A guide to the Renters' Rights Act

 What you need to know about the changes to renting in 2026

-The Renters Rights Act 2025 will change how renting works in England.
+The Renters' Rights Act 2025 has changed how renting works in England.
+The change in law came into effect on 1 May 2026.

-The new rules will not apply to all renters, though: they will only apply to renters who have assured tenancies.
-The changes will not apply to:
+The new rules do not apply to all renters, though: they only apply to renters who have assured tenancies.
+The changes do not apply to:

 • Renters in dedicated student accommodation